Great Ocean Road Touring Route – 6 Days

 - Fill up your tank in Apollo Bay as there is no fuel on this route.

-- Pack a picnic or buy food from the cafe at the Otway Fly, The Beechy Pub in Beech Forest or the rather funky Otway NouriShed.
-Other than these places along the way, Lavers Hill is the next option.
+- Pack a picnic or buy food from the cafe at the Otway Fly, The Beechy Pub in Beech, Forest, or the rather funky Otway NouriShed.
+Lavers Hill is the next option for a pit stop.

-Drive 3km East back along the Ocean Road to Wild Dog Road and turn left up the road all the way to the Turtons Track junction and turn left.
+Drive 3km East from Apollo Bay back along the Ocean Road to Wild Dog Road and turn left, follow the road all the way to the Turtons Track junction.